nuuuwan/news_lk3_data/README.md

 *2024-05-19 23:42:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/MR-Sabry-pray-for-well-being-of-Iranian-President/108-282941) · `en`

-In the wake of the tragic incident involving Iranian President Ebrahim Raisi, former President Mahinda Rajapaksa and Foreign Minister Ali Sabri have extended their heartfelt prayers to the Iranian people.
+Colombo, May 19 (Daily Mirror) - In the wake of the tragic incident involving Iranian President Ebrahim Raisi, former President Mahinda Rajapaksa and Foreign Minister Ali Sabri have extended their heartfelt prayers to the Iranian people.

 In a social media post, Foreign Minister Ali Sabri conveyed his deep concern over reports of President Raisi's helicopter flight incident and expressed solidarity with the Iranian people during this difficult time.